wavemaker/docs/learn/react-native/integrating-secure-store.md

 ### Retrieve a Key-Value pair

-To retrieve a value from the SecureStore in React Native, you can use the appropriate method provided by the secure store library you are using.
-Here's an example of how you can get value from the secure store:
+Similar to adding value to the secure store, retrieving a value from the secure store is also pretty much straightforward.
+The following is an example of how you can get value from the secure store:

 ```javascript
 async function getValue() {